AdamT84/Hangman/README.md

 ![Main game](/screenshots/game_screen.png)

-- If the letter they guess is correct then the gallows will remain empty and they will see that letter add in the relevant place on the board.
+- If the letter they guess is correct then the gallows will remain empty and they will see that letter added in the relevant place on the board.

 ![Correct letter](/screenshots/correct_letter.png)